Questions and Answers about Concessions

 How do operating agreements differ from concession agreements?

 An operating agreement is between the State and a government agency, i.e. city or county government.
-Consideration to the State is operation and maintenance of a state park unit.
+Consideration to the State is operation and maintenance of a portion or entire state park unit.